-- When the vessel does not contain required safety equipment; - When the vessel is not seaworthy, is derelict, or is at risk of becoming derelict; - Unless the livery provides pre-rental or pre-ride instruction that reviews, at a minimum: - o The operational characteristics of the livery vessel, - o Safe vessel operation and right-of-way, - o The responsibility of the vessel operator for the safe and proper operation of the vessel, - o Local characteristics of the waterway, and - o Emergency procedures; - Unless the livery displays boating safety information in a place visible to the renting public; and - Unless the livery has a written agreement with the renter or lessee.
+- When the horsepower of the motor exceeds the capacity of the vessel; - When the vessel does not contain required safety equipment; - When the vessel is not seaworthy, is derelict, or is at risk of becoming derelict; - Unless the livery provides pre-rental or pre-ride instruction that reviews, at a minimum: - o The operational characteristics of the livery vessel, - o Safe vessel operation and right-of-way, - o The responsibility of the vessel operator for the safe and proper operation of the vessel, - o Local characteristics of the waterway, and - o Emergency procedures; - Unless the livery displays boating safety information in a place visible to the renting public; and - Unless the livery has a written agreement with the renter or lessee.
 18

 A livery also may not knowingly lease or rent a vessel to a person who is required to have a boating safety identification card or other boating safety certificate unless the person presents the card or certificate and photographic identification to the livery.
-A person must be 18 years or more to rent a livery vessel other than a human-powered vessel.
-Liveries must notify law enforcement if a vessel is unnecessarily overdue by more than four hours or if an accident occurs.
+19A person must be 18 years or more to rent a livery vessel other than a human-powered vessel.
+20 Liveries must notify law enforcement if a vessel is unnecessarily overdue by more than four hours or if an accident occurs.
+21

 Liveries must also obtain and carry in full force and effect a policy from a licensed insurance carrier in the state, which insures the livery and the renter against any accident, loss, injury, property damage, or other casualty caused by or resulting from the operation of the livery vessel.
 The policy must cover at least \$500,000 per person and \$1 million per event.
 Proof of insurance must be available for inspection where vessels are rented or leased.
-The insurance requirement only applies to human-powered vessels.
+The insurance requirement only applies to human-powered vessels.22

-A livery is required to make its facilities and records available for inspection upon request of law enforcement within 24 hours of receiving notice.
+A livery is required to make its facilities and records available for inspection upon request of law enforcement within 24 hours of receiving notice.23